Skip to main content

 • Energy efficiency: Higher efficiency AC models generally come with a higher upfront price due to the use of more advanced and costly components.
 While these units require a larger initial investment, they can lead to significant long-term savings on energy bills.

-• Compressor Type: The type of compressor in an AC unit impacts its cost, with single-stage compressors being the most affordable, two-stage compressors costing more due to their enhanced performance, and variable-speed compressors being the most expensive due to their advanced technology and superior efficiency.
+• Compressor Type: The type of compressor in a central AC unit impacts its cost, with single-stage compressors being the most affordable, two-stage compressors costing more due to their enhanced performance, and variable-speed compressors being the most expensive due to their advanced technology and superior efficiency.
 Each type offers different levels of comfort and energy savings, affecting the overall investment.

 • Home Size: The size of your home directly affects the cost of a new AC unit, as larger homes require more powerful and often more expensive units to effectively cool the space.
 A properly sized unit ensures optimal performance and energy efficiency, influencing both the initial cost and long-term operating expenses.

-• Climate & Region: The climate and region can impact the cost of a new AC unit, as areas with extreme temperatures or high humidity may require more robust and advanced systems, driving up the price.
+• Climate & Region: The climate and region can impact the cost of a central AC unit, as areas with extreme temperatures or high humidity may require more robust and advanced systems, driving up the price.

 • Existing Ductwork: The condition and configuration of existing ductwork can impact the cost of a new AC unit, as extensive repairs, modifications, or upgrades to the ductwork may be necessary to ensure proper airflow and efficiency.
 This additional work can increase the overall installation costs.